 Picking your wood for your wood sign is critical.
 The selection of the wood determines the purpose of the routed wood sign.
 If you are just beginning, pine is a great selection, fairly inexpensive, and plentiful.
 For more experienced wood sign makers cedar or redwood is an excellent choice.

-Choosing your wood for your routed wood sign is purpose decision.
-What purpose will the sign serve.
-For example will the wood sign be an outside wood sign or an indoor wood sign.
+Choosing your wood for your routed wood sign is a big decision.
+What purpose will the sign serve?
+For example, will the wood sign be an outside wood sign or an indoor wood sign?
 Looking at these questions determines a few of the reasons for determining the best wood for your wood sign.

 - 1 Determining The Best Wood For Your Wood Signs

 - 2 Where to Buy Wood For Routing Wood Signs